Azure/osdu-developer/README.md

 Feature flags are leveraged to assist in major modifications to the solution, ensuring adherence to different policies and requirements.
 More information can be found [here](docs/feature-flags.md).

-#### Github Actions
+#### GitHub Actions

-The repository is configured with Github Actions to automate the validation of pull requests..
+The repository is configured with GitHub Actions to automate the validation of pull requests..
 The strategy for actions can be found [here](docs/pipelines.md).

 #### Customizations